Driving with a Suspended LicenseDefending the Accused with Experience & Passion

 Our firm may be able to act quickly to get the driving under suspension (DUS) charge reduced through a DMV hearing.
 With more than 30 years of combined experience, the defense attorneys at Fife Luneau, P.C. are aware of a number of ways to defend many cases, including a DUS.

-Fight your driving with a Colorado suspended license charge with help from an experienced Denver attorney at Fife Luneau, P.C.
+Fight your driving with a Denver suspended license charge with help from an experienced attorney at Fife Luneau, P.C.
 We’re here to help protect your privileges and keep your life moving forward.

-Facing charges for driving on a suspended license in Colorado?
+Facing charges for driving on a suspended license in Denver?
 Start your defense by contacting us at (720) 408-7130 today.

 What are the Penalties for Driving with a Suspended License in Colorado?